getshogun/hydrogen-v2-demo/README.md

 # Shogun PageBuilder with Shopify Hydrogen V2 Example

 This repository shows how you can integrate the Shogun PageBuilder with Shopify Hydrogen V2.
+To use Shogun with Hydrogen, you must have Shogun installed on your Shopify store and you must be on the Shogun's Advanced plan.
+Shopify requires Hydrogen users be on Shopify Plus.

 ## Setup